ukparliament/ontologies/procedure/flowcharts/meta/parsing/index.md

 ## With step types

-	get an array of routes in the procedure with status and set the status of each to 'unparsed'
+	get an array of routes in the procedure and set the status of each to 'unparsed'

 	until all routes have a status that is not 'unparsed'

 		loop through the routes with status 'unparsed'

-			find the source step
+			get the source step of the route

 			if the source step is a business step

-				if the source business step has been actualised with a business item with a date in the past (or today?)
+				if the source step is actualised with a date in the past or today

 					set the route status to TRUE

-				other
+				otherwise if the source step is actualised with a date in the future or the source step is not actualised

 					set the route status to NULL

 				end

-			otherwise if the source step is a logic step
+			otherwise if the source step is a AND step

-				for each input route into the logic step

-					check the route has a value that is not 'unparsed'
+				if the source AND step is the target step of two routes

+					if both inputs are TRUE

+						set the route to TRUE

+					otherwise if one input is TRUE and the other input is FALSE

+						set the route to FALSE

+					otherwise if both inputs are FALSE

+						set the route to FALSE

+					otherwise if one input is TRUE and the other is NULL

+						set the route to TRUE

+					otherwise if one input is FALSE and the other is NULL

+						set the route to FALSE

+					otherwise if either input is 'unparsed'

+						# do nothing and pick up on next loop

 					end

-				if all inputs to the logic step are not of value 'unparsed'

-					calculate and set the value of the output route according to logic step type
+				otherwise

+					log an error: step with incorrect number of inputs

 				end

-			otherwise if the source step is a decsion step
+			otherwise if the source step is an OR step

-				if the input route to the decsion step does not have a value of 'unparsed'
+				if the source OR step is the target step of two routes

+					if both inputs are TRUE

-					if the input route has a value of TRUE
+						set the route to TRUE

+					otherwise if one input is TRUE and the other input is FALSE

-						set the output route value to 'allows'
+						set the route to TRUE

-					otherwise if the input route has a value of FALSE
+					otherwise if both inputs are FALSE

-						set the output route to FALSE
+						set the route to FALSE

+					otherwise if one input is TRUE and the other is NULL

+						set the route to TRUE

-					otherwise if the input route has a value of NULL
+					otherwise if one input is FALSE and the other is NULL

-						set the output route to NULL
+						set the route to FALSE

+					otherwise if either input is 'unparsed'

+						# do nothing and pick up on next loop

 					end

+				otherwise

+					log an error: step with incorrect number of inputs

 				end

+			otherwise if the source step is a NOT step

+				if the source NOT step is the target step of one route

+					if the input is TRUE

+						set the route to TRUE

+					otherwise if the input is FALSE

+						set the route to FALSE

+					otherwise if the input is NULL

+						set the route to NULL

+					otherwise if the input is 'unparsed'

+						# do nothing and pick up on next loop

 					end

+				otherwise

+					log an error: step with incorrect number of inputs

+				end

+			end

+			otherwise if the source step is a decision step

+				if the source decision step is the target step of one route

+					if the input is TRUE

+						set the route to 'allows'

+					otherwise if the input is FALSE

+						set the route to FALSE

+					otherwise if the input is NULL

+						set the route to NULL

+					otherwise if the input is 'unparsed'

+						# do nothing and pick up on next loop

+					end

+				otherwise

+					log an error: step with incorrect number of inputs

+				end

+			end

-			find the target step
+			get the target step

 			if the target step is a business step